-Driven by our zeal to provide excellence in early learning and development, we have a team of passionate and dedicated professional teachers who are friendly, fun and exciting individuals.
+Driven by our zeal to provide excellence in early learning, we have a team of passionate and dedicated professional teachers who are friendly, fun and exciting individuals.

-Our philosophy is to uphold the uniqueness of each child and through child led and teacher supported programmes, encourage children to be socially competent and at the same time enjoy their individual gifts.
+Our philosophy is to uphold the uniqueness of each child and through child led and teacher supported programmes, encourage children to be socially competent, whilst at the same time recognise and enjoy their individuality as a gift.

 We view ourselves as co – learners and reflective researchers who actively listen and provoke intellectual dialogue alongside children.

-To provide the best in what we do, we encourage parent’s participation in day to day care and in learning activities of our children.
-We have an open door policy where you are welcome to discuss and provide your valuable feed back to us.
+To provide the best in what we do, we encourage parental participation in day to day care and in learning activities of our children.
+We have an open door policy where you are welcome to discuss and provide your valuable feedback to us.
 We encourage you to come and meet our staff any time and also participate in the learning activities of your child – do a story book reading or a paint session and come share lunch with your child.